With Medijump you can browse 11 facilities offering 11 different types of Ophthalmology procedures in Mexico.

 Extremely clean, quiet and very spacious rooms, excellent service

-Optica Popular, can be found in Rio Champoton, Ciudad Juarez, Mexico and offers its patients Xanthelasma Removal procedures as well as 38 other procedures, across 1 different procedure categories.
-At present, there is no pricing information for Xanthelasma Removal procedures at Optica Popular.
-The pricing information is quite specialised, so it's only available on request.
-A small team of medical professionals undertake all procedures at the Hospital, with 2 in total, and Optica Popular is not accredited by any recognised accreditations institutions.
+Optica Popular, located in Rio Champoton, Ciudad Juarez, Mexico offers patients Xanthelasma Removal procedures among its total of 38 available procedures, across 1 different specialties.
+Currently, there's no pricing information for Xanthelasma Removal procedures at Optica Popular, as all prices are available on request only.
+All procedures and treatments are undertaken by just a small team of specialists, with 2 in total at the Hospital, and they are not accredited by any recognized accreditations institutes

 They very helpful at the optical they helped me put on my contacts for the very first time!!
 Super clean and well